Victoria Vein Clinic

 • The probe is activated and slowly withdrawn destroying the full length of the vein.
 The procedure involves minimal discomfort.

-• A bandage and stocking are applied after treatment.
+• A bandage and compression garment are applied after treatment.

 What should you do after EVLA?